 - c.
 Damaged, chafed, insecure pipes, or pipes so positioned that there is a danger of them fouling moving parts - d.
-Check that no fuel pipe runs immediately adjacent to or in direct contact with electrical wiring or exhaust system
+A fuel pipe immediately to or in direct contact with electrical wiring or exhaust system

 SECTION 8 - DRIVERS VIEW OF THE ROAD